 Planning with Your Dynasty Trust

-In 2012, facing the dreaded “fiscal cliff,” and in 2020, in anticipation of a change in the political landscape, many clients took advantage of their lifetime gift and GST tax exemptions by transferring $5.12 million to a dynasty trust designed to benefit multiple generations without payment of transfer tax at each level.
+In 2012, facing the dreaded “fiscal cliff,” and in 2020, in anticipation of a change in the political landscape, many clients took advantage of their lifetime gift and GST tax exemptions by transferring assets to a dynasty trust designed to benefit multiple generations without payment of transfer tax at each level.
 Although the cliff was basically avoided with respect to transfer taxes in 2012, and we are still unclear as to the potential changes in 2021 and beyond, existing dynasty trusts that are “seasoned” with assets that have been in trust for some time, present excellent planning opportunities.
 Many of these dynasty trusts were structured as grantor trusts, meaning that the trust gets to pass along its income tax bill to the client who funded it.
 The grantor/client and the trust are treated as the same for income tax purposes.
 This is nice for the trust beneficiaries (frequently the client’s children and grandchildren), because money is not taken out of the trust account and mailed to the IRS each year – instead mom or dad writes a check to the IRS from a personal account, and the trust account continues to grow tax free.
 So, for each year that the trust has taxable income and mom or dad pays its income tax bill, children and grandchildren are enriched in a manner that is not currently subject to gift tax.
 In case mom and dad have second thoughts about this generous structure, some clients included a provision in the trust agreement allowing them to “turn off” the grantor trust status and decide when to shift the income tax burden to the next generation.